saucelabs/sauce-cypress-runner/tests/kitchen-sink-tests/README.md

 ## Cypress Kitchen Sink Test
-These tests are from Cypress which is used to showcase [Cypress.io](https://www.cypress.io/) testing.
-For a full reference of our documentation, go to [docs.cypress.i](https://docs.cypress.io/guides/overview/why-cypress.html).
+These tests have been copied over from the Cypress kitchen sink to test and demonstrate compatibility.
 It can work along with `saucectl` perfectly.

 ## How to run